vlnd0/summarize/RELEASING.md

 Ship is **not done** until:
 - npm is published
 - GitHub Release has the Bun tarball asset
+- GitHub Release has the Chrome extension zip
 - Homebrew tap is bumped + `brew install` verifies

 ## Version sources (keep in sync)